FREQUENTLY ASKED QUESTIONS

 Complete our application; the application fee is $40.
 The process for submitting an application is detailed below:

-Within 15 business days after we have received the completed application, we will respond with an e-mail containing the following information: a list of tasks and commands the service dogs will perform uniquely for the recipient, the estimated training time, the estimated waiting list time, and the cost.
-We then schedule a time to discuss our program and expectations of owning a service dog.
+You will receive a response e-mail containing the following information: a list of tasks and commands the service dogs will perform, the estimated training time, the estimated waiting list time, and the cost.

 How much will my trained Service Dog, Emotional Support Dog, or Therapy Dog cost?

 The donation requirement for our assistance dogs varies based on each recipient’s unique needs.
-A trained ASA assistance dog will range between $5,000 to $25,000.
+A trained assistance dog will range between $10,000 to $25,000.

 That is a wide range, how do I know exactly how much the dog will cost?